North Walsham High School

 North Walsham High School is a co-educational secondary school located in North Walsham in the English county of Norfolk.
-On the same site there is the shared-use Atrium Arts Centre.
+The school was rated as a "Good" school with "Outstanding" leadership and management in December 2023 by Ofsted.
+On the same site there is the Atrium which boasts sports facilities, a dance studio, a music studio, food technology rooms and a 187 seater theatre that is also used as the town cinema.

 History

 The school gained specialist status as an Arts College in 2005.
 A redevelopment of North Walsham High School, including the opening of a new enterprise centre was completed in summer 2012.